 Some medications can also increase skin sensitivity, especially with exposure to the sun.
 Common culprits are certain antibiotics and painkillers, so always read the information on the pack or ask your pharmacist – you may need to take extra care and stay out of the sun during treatment.

-Even normal skin can become sensitised when faced with heavy pollution or excessive sun, heat, humidity, air conditioning, cold, wind, rain or snow.
+Even normal skin can become sensitized when faced with heavy pollution or excessive sun, heat, humidity, air conditioning, cold, wind, rain, or snow.
 For example, you may notice your hands and face feel drier and more sensitive during winter.
-Ensure adequate hydration, both inside and out – make sure you drink lots of water, and apply a rich moisturiser to protect your skin against the elements.
+Ensure adequate hydration, both inside and out – make sure you drink lots of water and apply a rich moisturizer to protect your skin against the elements.

-Poor nutrition, alcohol, smoking, stress, dehydration and even use of harsh chemicals like household cleaners can all sensitise skin over time.
+Poor nutrition, alcohol, smoking, stress, dehydration, and even use of harsh chemicals like household cleaners can all sensitize skin over time.
 Elimination can help identify external aggressors to avoid.

 What you wear

-Finally, clothing and jewellery can affect sensitive skin.
+Finally, clothing and jewelry can affect sensitive skin.
 Coarse fabrics like wool often irritate, as well as the chemicals found in laundry products such as washing powders and fabric softeners.
-Nickel, a metal found in costume jewellery, has also been known to trigger contact reactions.
+Nickel, a metal found in costume jewelry, has also been known to trigger contact reactions.

-Swapping materials for natural fibres like cotton and bamboo, as well as using laundry solutions suited to sensitive skin, may help.
-With jewellery, remove at bedtime and buy stainless steel or sterling silver (and not just plating) to protect yourself against possible irritation.
+Swapping materials for natural fibers like cotton and bamboo, as well as using laundry solutions suited to sensitive skin, may help.
+With jewelry, remove it at bedtime and buy stainless steel or sterling silver (and not just plating) to protect yourself against possible irritation.